+Although it is well known that discriminatory taxation existed in the fiscal history of the Fertile Crescent, not much is known about the details of the system before the Ottoman period.
 Thanks to the rich information recorded and preserved by the Ottomans, it is possible to analyze the details of discriminatory taxation in this region during their reign.
-Upon conquering new lands, the Ottomans typically conducted a cadastral survey and recorded information about tax-paying subjects and taxable resources in tax registers, updated periodically as circumstances changed over time, in order to have current information on the empire's sources of revenue.
-At the beginning of each tax register was the tax code of a region, which laid down the basic tax regulations and specified the rates corresponding to different circumstances.
+Upon conquering new lands, they typically conducted a cadastral survey and recorded information about tax-paying subjects and taxable resources in tax registers, updated periodically as circumstances changed over time, in order to have current information on the empire's sources of revenue.7 At the beginning of each tax register was the tax code of a region, which laid down the basic tax regulations and specified the rates corresponding to different circumstances.8